juampamuc/book/src/examples/json.md

 ```

 To avoid copying when deserializing strings, `JSONValue` borrows strings from
 the original unparsed JSON.
-In order for this to work, we cannot interpret
+For this to work, we cannot interpret
 string escape sequences: the input string `"\n"` will be represented by
 `JSONValue::String("\\n")`, a Rust string with two characters, even though it
 represents a JSON string with just one character.